allpremium/tupay/README.md

 * id: The transaction id
 * status: The status of the request
 * message: The response message
+* reference: Your reference
+* balance: The account's balance

 # Errors
 Tupay uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
 Codes in the 5xx range indicate an error with Tupay's servers (these are rare).